stefanspringer1/SwiftWorkflow/README.md

 We now have an idea of how we would like the steps to be organized.

 In addition, the steps will operate on some data to be processed, might use some configuration data etc., so we need to be able to hand over some data to the steps, preferably in a strictly typed manner.
 A step might change this data or create new data and returns the data as a result.
-And we do not want to presuppose what types the data has or how many arguments are used.
+And we do not want to presuppose what types the data has or how many arguments are used, a different step might have different arguments (or different types of return values).

 ### Realization of steps